 If a patient requires care and cannot be seen in person:

-- Advise Medicare patients that they have an option for certain telehealth services, such as an e-visit.
+- Advise Medicare patients that they have an option for telehealth services (during the public health emergency) as well as communication technology-based services (e-visits, virtual check-in, etc.).

 - Before advising patients covered by other payers, follow the payer's updated policies, or contact the payer to determine the option for telehealth or other remote services.